thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-It uses them to find the corresponding Ast node in our typed Ast:
+It uses them to find the corresponding AST node in our typed AST:

 ```rs
 fn ast_node_of(